Chaya Gopin, Ph.D, ABPP-CN

-Chaya B. Gopin, Ph.D. is a NY State licensed psychologist who specializes in clinical neuropsychology.
-She conducts comprehensive neuropsychological evaluations designed to understand her patients' unique pattern of strengths and weaknesses.
+Chaya B. Gopin, Ph.D., ABPP-CN is a board certified clinical neuropsychologist who conducts comprehensive neuropsychological evaluations designed to understand her patients' unique pattern of strengths and weaknesses.
 Based on the results of those assessments, in conjunction with an understanding of general psychology, neurodevelopment, neuroanatomy, and cognitive neuroscience, she provides treatment recommendations and intervention strategies that optimize her patients' potential.
-Her offices are located in Manhattan and in White Plains.

 Dr. Gopin obtained her doctoral degree in Clinical Psychology: Neuropsychology from the Graduate School and University Center of the City University of New York.
 She completed her clinical internship and a two-year postdoctoral fellowship at North Shore Long Island Jewish Health System within the Departments of Neurology and Psychiatry.
 Dr. Gopin, an Assistant Professor of Psychology in the Department of Psychiatry, is currently a clinical neuropsychologist at NYP/Weill-Cornell Medical College.
 Additionally, she is an active member of several national neuropsychology organizations, as well as a board member of two local neuropsychology groups.
 Dr. Gopin has extensive research experience; she has published in peer reviewed journals and has presented on a variety of topics related to the field of neuropsychology at conferences around the country.
 Her clinical work and research interests include clinical neuropsychology, Attention-Deficit/Hyperactivity Disorder, affective disorders, movement disorders, epilepsy, and other conditions affecting cerebral functioning.